jchai002/choir-justice-supplies/us/en/yealink-user-guide.markdown

 ### Call Forward

-Turn on call forward by picking up the phone and dialing __*72#__ Wait for the prompt, and then dial the phone number that will receive forwarded calls, followed by the **#** button.
+Turn on call forward by picking up the phone and dialing __*72#__ Wait for the prompt, and then dial the phone number that will receive forwarded calls, followed by the **#** key.
 The system will confirm the number you have entered.

 Disable call forwarding by picking up the phone and dialing __*73#__.
 You will hear a prompt to confirm that call forwarding has been turned off.